 Your doctor will give you complete instructions on how to prepare for the test.
 These may include not taking certain medications for a short period or fasting for up to 12 hours before the test.

-If you feel woozy or light-headed after the blood draw, you may rest and possibly have a snack or a sugary drink to help you feel better.
+When they draw enough blood into the airtight bottle attached to the needle, they’ll package the sample and send it to a laboratory for testing.
+If you feel woozy or lightheaded after the blood draw, you may rest and possibly have a snack or a sugary drink to help you feel better.

-Medically Reviewed by: George Krucik, MD
+Medically Reviewed by: Judi Marcin, MD

 Published By: Healthline Networks, Inc.